Adreet21/Transaction-using-Block-Chain/README.md

 OR<br>
 If you are using vscode you can drag and drop the libs file in the reference folder under the java project section.

-After its done next you will have to run the BlockChain.py and wait for the output in terminal
+After it is done next you will have to run the BlockChain.java and wait for the output in the terminal.

 ## Output